currawong-project/libcw/README.md

   Should we check for 'src' or 'mult' attribute on var's?
   (In other words: Enforce var attributes.)

+- How much of the proc initialization implementation can use the preset compile/apply code?

 - Reduce runtime overhead for var get/set operations.

 - Implement matrix types.